sdroege/gstreamer-rs/docs/gstreamer/docs.md

 ## `device`
 the new version of `changed_device`
 ## `changed_device`
-the old version of the device that has been udpated
+the old version of the device that has been updated
 <!-- trait DeviceProviderExt::fn device_remove -->
 Posts a message on the provider's `Bus` to inform applications that a device has been removed.